 The volcanic island of Santorini is home to some of the most distinctive beaches in Greece.
-Though they don’t boast the soft, white sand of beaches like Elafonisi or Elia, Santorini’s rocky shores offer a unique appeal.
+Don't expect soft, white sand here — Santorini's rocky shores offer a more unique appeal.
 Arguably the most famous is Red Beach, named for its position below steep, red, rocky cliffs.
-It’s only a short walk from the Akrotiri archaeological site and is well worth the hike for the photo opportunities alone.
+It's only a short walk from the Akrotiri archaeological site and is well worth the hike for the photo opportunities alone

 5. Explore All Of Athens

-Athens is the hub of ancient Greek history, and if it’s your first time visiting you’ll want to see the highlights.
-Consider extending your vacation by spending a few days in the city.
-Add these five must-see spots to your itinerary:
+Athens is the hub of ancient Greek history, and if it's your first time visiting you'll want to see the highlights.
+Having trouble deciding what to see first?
+We can help!
+Check out these five must-see spots and add them to your itinerary:

 For a serene escape from the city, visit the National Gardens.
 The public park covers 38 acres in the heart of Athens, directly behind the Parliament building.
 In 1939, author Henry Miller wrote of the National Garden, "It remains in my memory like no other park I have known.
 It is the quintessence of a park, the thing one feels sometimes in looking at a canvas or dreaming of a place one would like to be in and never finds."